uuyen/docker-birthday-3/tutorial.md

 <a id="our-image"></a>
 ### 2.3 Our First Image

 Now that you have a better understanding of images, it's time to create our own.
 Our goal in this section will be to create an image that sandboxes a simple [Flask](http://flask.pocoo.org) application.
 For the purposes of this workshop, I've already created a fun, little [Flask app](https://github.com/docker/Docker-Birthday-3/flask-app) that displays a random cat `.gif` every time it is loaded - because you know, who doesn't like cats?
-If you haven't already, please go ahead the clone the repository locally.
+If you haven't already, please go ahead and clone the repository locally.

 <a id="dockerfiles"></a>
 ### 2.4 Dockerfile